Measurement Quantum Cellular Automata and Anomalies in Floquet Codes: Locally reversible measurement cycles

+A {\bf measurement circuit} is a sequence of measurement steps $M_t$ ($t = 0,1,2,\ldots$), where each measurement step is a set of mutually commuting $\ell$-local Pauli operators: $M_t \subset \calP$ and $M_t^\perp \supseteq M_t$. ($\bullet^\perp$ denotes the set of all Paulis which commute with every element of $\bullet$.)
+At each time step, the {\bf instantaneous stabilizer group} (ISG) is a set of finitely supported Pauli operators with definite eigenvalue.
+From a measurement circuit, its instantaneous stabilizer groups~\cite{Hastings2021} are given by

+At each time step, the $\ISG_t$ contains the group generated by $M_t$, but also retains elements from the previous step which commute with the current measurement set.

+Given a time-periodic measurement circuit, i.e., $M_t = M_{t+T}$ for all $t \ge 0$ and some $T > 0$, if we start with $\ISG_{-1} = \{ \one \}$, the evolution according to~\eqref{eq:def_ISG} may lead to a steady, time-periodic sequence of ISGs.
+That is, $\ISG_{t + T'} \equiv \ISG_{t}$ for all $t \ge t_0$ and some $T' > 0$, where $\equiv$ means that the two stabilizer groups are the same up to signs.
+This is the situation of our interest in this paper.
+We do not necessarily claim that the time series of ISGs of any time-periodic measurement circuit must enter into a steady state.
+It would be interesting on its own to study the transient part of the dynamics, but we do not address this question in this paper.

-From now on, we focus on {\bf periodic} locally reversible transitions by measurements.
-By definition, this is a measurement circuit of finite depth in which the {\bf instantaneous stabilizer groups} (ISGs) form a chain of locally reversible pairs
+From now on we focus on {\bf locally reversible measurement cycles}.
+This will be abbreviated as LR cycles or LRMC.
+Formally an LRMC is a tuple $(\calA_0,\circuit C)$, where $\calA_0$ is a stabilizer code and $\circuit C$ is a finite depth measurement circuit specified by $M_1,M_2,\ldots,M_{T}$, subject to the condition that the ISGs determined by~\eqref{eq:def_ISG} form a cyclic chain of locally reversible pairs

-such that the last ISG is the same as the first one up to signs.
-The first stabilizer group~$\calA_0$ is called the {\bf base} or {\bf background}.
+where the last ISG is the same as the first up to signs.
+The initial stabilizer group~$\calA_0$ is called the {\bf base} or {\bf background}.
 Note that there are exactly $T$ locally reversible pairs in this sequence.
-We will simply say that the sequence is locally reversible.
+We will simply say that the sequence of stabilizer groups is locally reversible.

-There is a difference between a measurement circuit and the underlying sequence of stabilizer groups.
-A measurement circuit determines a sequence of instantaneous stabilizer groups, but this map is many-to-one.
-Indeed, given a sequence of stabilizer groups, each of which admits an $\ell$-local generating set, the transition can be obtained by measuring all elements of the $\ell$-local generating set.
-The order of these measurements is not important because they all commute with each other.
-There can be many choice of an $\ell$-local generating set for a given stabilizer group, and any choice will result in the same sequence of instantaneous stabilizer groups.
+Remark that a tuple $(\calA_0,\circuit C)$ defines a sequence of ISGs by~\eqref{eq:def_ISG}, but there can be many different circuits $\circuit C$ that give the same sequence of ISGs up to signs.
+Indeed, given a sequence of stabilizer groups, each of which admits an $\ell$-local generating set, the transition can be obtained by measuring all elements of the $\ell$-local generating set, the order of which is not important because they all commute with each other.
+There can be many choices of an $\ell$-local generating set for a given stabilizer group, and any choice will result in the same sequence of instantaneous stabilizer groups.
+We wish to equate these different measurement circuits that give the same sequence of ISGs up to signs.
+We make this precise with a simple equivalence relation.